bacalhau-project/bacalhau/docs/faqs.md

 ### Can I run Bacalhau in a containerized setup (nested containers)?

-We don't support this as it will result in the classic Dind(Docker In Docker) Problem.
+We don't support this as it will result in the classic Dind(Docker In Docker) problem.